 Facilities include a golf course, fishing, clay pigeon shooting, walks through the Estate and its walled Japanese Garden plus opportunities to visit the adjoining Donnington Castle, nearby Donnington Priory.
 Should you wish to extend your stay to enjoy tea facilities we will be happy to organise a longer stay at leisure.

-After breakfast our tour leader Clive will take us on lecture tour of the estate to consider the history of the house, its architectural features and the beautiful Japanese gardens and temple as well it connections with the EIC.
-Later in the morning we head for Basildon Park, the Grand Palladian style Mansion built for the Nabob Sir Francis Sykes on a 500 acre estate where we will see some of its collections and visit the gardens.
-After lunch we visit the C14th St Bartholomew’s Church and rectory in Lower Basildon, close to the Thames.
+After breakfast our tour leader Clive will take us on lecture tour of the estate to consider the history of the house, its architectural features and the beautiful Japanese gardens and temple as well it connections with the East india company Later in the morning we head for Basildon Park, the Grand Palladian style Mansion built for the Nabob Sir Francis Sykes on a 500 acre estate where we will see some of its collections and visit the gardens.
+After lunch at the estate cafe we visit the C14th St Bartholomew’s Church and rectory in Lower Basildon, close to the Thames.

 The Sykes original dinner service was found in Sweden a few years ago and is now back at Basildon but apart from a few pictures still in the family’s possession, that is all that remains of one of the largest fortunes ever brought back from India.